Grand Theft Auto V: Gameplay

-The single-player mode lets players control three characters: Michael De Santa, Trevor Philips and Franklin Clinton—criminals whose stories interconnect as they complete missions.
+In the single-player mode, players control three characters: Michael De Santa, Trevor Philips and Franklin Clinton—criminals whose stories interconnect as they complete missions.
 Some missions are completed with only one character and others feature two or three.
-Outside the missions, players may switch between characters at will by a directional compass on the HUD, although this feature becomes restricted at various points throughout the story.
-The game may switch characters automatically during missions to complete specific objectives.
+Outside the missions, players may switch between characters at will by a directional compass on the HUD, although this feature is restricted at certain points during the story.
+During missions, characters may automatically switch to complete specific objectives.
 A character's compass avatar will flash red if he is in danger and needs help, and flash white if he has a strategic advantage.
-Though players complete missions as any of the three protagonists, the more difficult heist missions require aid from AI-controlled accomplices with unique skill sets like computer hacking and driving.
+Though players complete missions with the protagonists, the more difficult heist missions require aid from AI-controlled accomplices with unique skill sets like computer hacking and driving.
 If an accomplice survives a successful heist, they take a cut from the cash reward and may be available for later missions with improvements to their unique skills.
 Some heists afford multiple strategies; in a holdup mission, players may either stealthily subdue civilians with an incapacitating agent or conspicuously storm the venue with guns drawn.

 Each character has a set of eight skills that represent their ability in specific areas such as shooting and driving.
 Though skills improve through play, each character has a skill with expertise by default (e.g. Trevor's flying skill).
-The eighth "special" skill determines the effectiveness in performing an ability that is unique to each respective character.
+The eighth "special" skill determines proficiency in an ability that is unique to each respective character.
 Michael enters bullet time in combat, Franklin slows down time while driving, and Trevor deals twice as much damage to enemies while taking half as much in combat.
 A meter on each character's HUD depletes when an ability is being used and regenerates when players perform skilful actions (for example, drifting in vehicles as Franklin or performing headshots as Michael).